pyg-team/pytorch_geometric/docs/source/tutorial/multi_gpu_vanilla.rst

 Similarly, we create a :class:`~torch_geometric.loader.NeighborLoader` instance for evaluation.
 For simplicity, we only do this on rank :obj:`0` such that computation of metrics does not need to communicate across different processes.
-We recommend to take a look at the `torchmetrics <https://torchmetrics.readthedocs.io/en/stable/>`_ package for distributed computation of metrics.
+We recommend taking a look at the `torchmetrics <https://torchmetrics.readthedocs.io/en/stable/>`_ package for distributed computation of metrics.

 .. code-block:: python